strimzi/proposals/056-zk-kraft-migration.md

 zookeeper.connect=<connection-to-zookeeper>
 ```

-The operator has to wait for the KRaft controllers being ready, the quorum to be formed and leader elected, then the migration process moves to the state of waiting for brokers to register.
+The operator waits for the KRaft controllers being ready, the quorum to be formed and leader elected, then the migration process moves to the state of waiting for brokers to register.
-The current reconciliation ends.

 **_Status changes_**

-The FSM moves to a `WaitBrokersInMigration` state where the operator expects the user to ask for running the actual metadata migration.
+The FSM moves to a `ControllersInMigration` state to continue the pre-migration by configuring and rolling the brokers with the ZooKeeper migration enabled and connected to the newly created KRaft controllers.
-Before proceeding to phase 2 (while in the `WaitBrokersInMigration` state) the user is able to reconfigure their controller node pool as many times as they wish.

-#### Phase 2: Rollback or Enabling the migration on the brokers

-At the beginning of this phase, it's still possible to back out of the migration.

-**_Preconditions__**

-The FSM is in the `WaitBrokersInMigration` state (as per `Kafka.status.migrationState` field).

-**_Trigger_**

-The user deletes the `KafkaNodePool` custom resource containing the definition of the KRaft controllers and sets the `strimzi.io/kraft: disabled` annotation on the `Kafka` custom resource.

-**_Actions_**

-The operator starts a reconciliation and, via the `KafkaReconciler` component, deletes the controllers pods.
-There is nothing to do with the brokers which are still configured to work with the ZooKeeper ensemble only.
-The current reconciliation ends.

-**_Status changes_**

-The FSM moves back to the `ZooKeeper` state (or null) actually exiting from the migration process and the operator upgrades `Kafka.status.migrationState` field accordingly.
+This state is useful if the operator crashes and it needs to recover correctly on startup, not deploying controllers but continuing with rolling brokers.

 ---

-Instead of rolling back, in order to start the actual migration, the brokers need to be connected to the KRaft controllers and have the ZooKeeper migration enabled.
+When the controllers are deployed, the operator can proceed the reconciliation by configuring and rolling brokers.

 **_Preconditions_**

-The FSM is in the `WaitBrokersInMigration` state (as per `Kafka.status.migrationState` field) and the operator expects the user to ask for running the actual metadata migration.
+The FSM is in the `ControllersInMigration` state (as per `Kafka.status.migrationState` field).
+The the `strimzi.io/kraft: migration` annotation is already applied on the `Kafka` custom resource.
+The controllers are up and running and ready with the ZooKeeper migration enabled.

 **_Trigger_**

-The the user applies the `strimzi.io/kraft: migration` annotation on the `Kafka` custom resource running the current ZooKeeper based brokers.
+The operator just finished to deploy the controllers and they are ready or it's restarting after a crash while rolling the brokers.

 **_Actions_**

-With the applied annotation, the operator starts a reconciliation and, via the `KafkaReconciler` component, updates the brokers' configuration with the ZooKeeper migration flag enabled and with the new KRaft controllers quorum connection information as well.
+During the current reconciliation and, via the `KafkaReconciler` component, the operator updates the brokers' configuration with the ZooKeeper migration flag enabled and with the new KRaft controllers quorum connection information as well.
 More specifically, the brokers are automatically updated with the following configuration (the user cannot set them manually).

 ```shell